 You are eligible for monthly benefits, or what we call vested, after five years of service.
-Vested members are eligible to collect a full retirement benefit at age 66.
-Judges can begin collecting a reduced monthly benefit at age 60 or later.
-Judges have mandatory retirement age of 70.
+Correctional Plan members have a graded vesting schedule.
+The percentage of vesting is 50% at year 5 and gradually increases to 100% at year 10, at which time you are fully vested.
+Vested members are eligible to collect a full retirement benefit at age 55 or older.
+Most employees can begin collecting a reduced monthly benefit at age 50 or later.